AllCall Bro Unboxing:

 In GeekBench, we got 367 sing-core points while 1034 multi-core points which aren’t good for today’s everyday multitasking, but that’s pretty much what the hardware used can offer.

 In Antutu 3D Garden, we only got 1.97FPS, so yeah, forget about playing content and graphics rich games.
 While in the Antutu complete benchmark, we got only about 21616 points.

 In real world performance, of what I experienced, the phone is quite good, but that’s only when you’re using it for minimalistic tasks like calling, texting, listening to music or watching video clips, browsing internet and such.
+For example you will have no trouble playing real pokies all day long on this phone.
 But the device gets slow if you’ve been using it for a while and even more so, have been multitasking.
 It’s not because the device is getting hot and the CPU is throttling; it’s because the RAM just isn’t enough and the CPU isn’t that powerful.
 It also depends on what type of application you’re using and multitasking between.
 For simple usage, the phone is pretty good for the price.

 The Camera quality of the AllCall Bro is not very great nor very bad for the lens it’s equipped with.
 The phone uses the basic MTK camera application but is somewhat laggy.
 The application features Face Beauty mode, a blur mode where only the center is focused while everything gets blurry, Panorama mode and HDR mode.
 The quality is acceptable for daylight photo’s, but if you want to capture some images in night light, then I guess it’s a no-go.
 I’ll let the samples below speak for themselves.

 I’ll keep updating the photo gallery for a few days with new pictures.

 Call and Audio Quality: